Kimserey/BlogArchive/20160414_proxies_in_websharper_how_when_where.md

 We have seen most of the possibilities on how to reference a F# library with WebSharper.
 The main question that I wanted to answer here was whether it was possible to reference a library which itself has no reference to WebSharper and still be able to use the type and functions defined in it.
 The answer is yes.
-You just need to `proxy` it.
 The advantage of `proxying` libraries is that you still use a set of familiar functions as those are your domain defined signatures.
-In fact, that's how WebSharper give access to the .NET libraries, by `proxying` most of the types.
-You can find all the proxy [under stdlib/WebSharper.Main/Proxy](https://github.com/intellifactory/websharper/tree/5c884e97fd3dba1102c10a85b171f672d0b3f637/src/stdlib/WebSharper.Main/Proxy).
+In fact, that's how WebSharper give access to the .NET libraries.
+You can find all the `proxies` [under stdlib/WebSharper.Main/Proxy here](https://github.com/intellifactory/websharper/tree/5c884e97fd3dba1102c10a85b171f672d0b3f637/src/stdlib/WebSharper.Main/Proxy).
-I hope this post helped in demystifying how we can make our own proxy to use our own libraries!
-If you have any comments leave it here or hit me on Twitter @Kimserey_Lam(https://twitter.com/Kimserey_Lam).
+I hope this post helped in demystifying how we can make our own `proxy` to use our own libraries!
+If you have any comments leave it here or hit me on Twitter [@Kimserey_Lam](https://twitter.com/Kimserey_Lam).
 See you next time!